kishan-sai/AirIndia-Flights-Dashboard-with-Excel/README.md

 ---

+## 🧩 How It Works

+- **Data Source:** Historical Indigo flight data
+- **Processing:** Cleaned and structured within Excel using Tables and PivotTables
+- **Visualization:** Dashboard built using charts, conditional formatting, and slicers
+- **Automation:** VBA macros allow users to reset slicers and maintain a clean user interface

+---

 ## 📈 Insights Unlocked

 - **Top Revenue Routes:** `DEL-MUM` and `BLR-HYD` generated the highest revenue due to high frequency and load factors (via revenue-by-route PivotTable).